 An A pile, a B pile and a C pile.
 The aim of the game is to either act, draw or describe the cards.

 Each card contains 3 easy words and 3 more difficult words.
-The A cards are all adjectives, B cards are a person/object or animal and the C cards are all an action.
+While the A cards are all adjectives.
+B cards are a person/object or animal and the C cards are all action.

 We split into two teams of three, I had my 7-year-old cousin on my team – he’s obsessed with fires, guns and Bear Grylls – this will become important later in the game and my Grandma.